Angelenx/OnePlus_Ace_6T_GKI_builder/README.md

-## HymoFS
+# OnePlus_Ace_6T_GKI_builder

-> **Warning**: This is an experimental kernel modification.
+**Warning:** This is an experimental kernel modification project.

-HymoFS is a kernel patch designed to inject virtual entries into directory listings by modifying the `getdents` system call.
+## Risks and Limitations

-## Risks & Limitations
+**System Instability**: Modifying kernel file system calls is highly intrusive and may cause kernel panic or system crash.

-*   **System Instability**: Modifying core filesystem syscalls is highly intrusive and may lead to kernel panics or system freezes.
+**Performance Impact:** Injecting logic increases the overhead of each directory read operation, which may reduce I/O performance.
-*   **Performance Impact**: The injection logic adds overhead to every directory read operation, potentially degrading I/O performance.
+**Compatibility Issues:** This patch may conflict with other file system modifications or security modules.

-*   **Compatibility Issues**: This patch may conflict with other filesystem modifications or security modules.
+## Instructions for Use

-*   **Data Integrity**: While intended to be read-only injection, bugs in the implementation could theoretically affect filesystem stability.
+This kernel is intended for use only by developers and advanced users who understand the risks of kernel-level modifications.

-## Usage
+Acknowledgments

-This patch is intended for developers and advanced users who understand the risks involved in kernel-level modifications.
+YAML source: superturtlee/HymoFS